JabRef/user-documentation/en/advanced/ai.md

 **Requirements**: choose one available from combo box

-Chat model specifies what AI models can you use.
+The Chat model setting specifies what AI models you can use.
 This will differ from one provider to other.
 Models vary in their accuracy, knowledge of the world, context window (what amount of information can they process).

 Currently only OpenAI models are supported.